Experience life, don’t buy it

 Time for us to jump off ‘Lost in Translation‘-style.

 With the consumerism-ripe holidays right around the corner, it’s an important message to remember.
-I recommend you get outside, try something new, and spend more time doing said things friends and family.
-In the photo, I was tackling the hardest trail I had ever ridden right after having tackled the hardest trail I’d ever ridden.
-The latter was not a success by any stretch but it made the former that came after seem like a cakewalk.
+I recommend you get outside, try something new, and spend more time doing said things with friends and family.
+In the photo, I was tackling the second-hardest trail I had ever ridden right after having tackled the hardest trail I’d ever ridden.
+The latter was not a success by any stretch but it made the former seem like a cakewalk.
 Maybe more like a cupcake walk.
 I was on the edge of going over the handlebars several times.
-I can’t afford a nose job at the moment so that was motivation enough to keep my mountain biking act together.
+I knew I couldn’t afford a nose job which was motivation enough to keep my mountain biking act together.

 The full story was not long before this photo was taken, I had a panic attack on the side of the trail.
 Afraid of embarrassment and of having my ego and cerebral cortex bruised, I was overcome by fear.